Type Directors Club: Timeline

 1943: The club was started as an unofficial gathering in 1943.
 Founding member Milton Zudeck described the club’s goals: “We simply want to make more and more advertising people aware of the important of the agency typographer.
 We want them to realize that the selection of type for an advertisement demands a sixth sense that goes beyond the basic knowledge of typefaces.”

 1946: The Type Directors Club organization was formed by several leading NY art directors, including Aaron Burns, Louis Dorfsman and Milton Zudeck.

 1960: The TDC was composed of men for many years until 1960 when they recruited its first woman member, designer Beatrice Warde.
 Today, the Beatrice Warde Scholarship stands to commemorate Beatrice Warde and all her contributions to the field of typography and to the TDC.

 1967: The TDC medal is the organization's most prestigious award dedicated to the artful craft of type and typography.
 As of 2022 there have been 34 medalists. in 1967 the first TDC medal was awarded to Hermann Zapf.

 1987: The TDC’s first international conference Type 1987 was held in Manhattan, giving participants the opportunity to gather with “stars” from outside the US like Adrian Frutiger and Neville Brody.

 2018: As part of a rebranding led by Debbie Millman, the TDC adopted the Type Drives Culture conference slogan.
-The same year, the club held the first Ascenders competition, aimed to promote the hottest designers under 35; and created a BIPOC scholarship, which was later renamed the Ade Hogue Scholarship.
+The same year, the club held the first Ascenders competition, aimed to promote the hottest designers under 35; and created a BIPOC scholarship, which was later renamed the Adé Hogue Scholarship.

-2022: The TDC closed after a financial insolvent collided with the resignation of board member Juan Villanueva, who, in an open letter, called it a “racist organization”.
-Later that same year it merged with The Once Club for Creativity.